 Patients usually present with back pain, lower limb weakness/paraplegia, and kyphotic deformity.
 Constitutional symptoms (fever and weight loss) are also common but not as pronounced as with bacterial discitis/osteomyelitis.

-Tuberculous spondylitis can be difficult to detect in early stages because of relative preservation of the disk space.
+Tuberculous spondylitis can be difficult to detect in early stages because of relative preservation of the disc space.

 Later, paraspinal collections can develop which can be remarkably large.

-Ivory vertebrae can result with re-ossification.
+Ivory vertebrae can result in re-ossification.
 Other associated features may include:

 As with other extrapulmonary TB, the chest film may be unrevealing (no pulmonary lesions seen in up to 50% of cases), with the source being a primary lung lesion that is clinically silent.